-Cyprus Investment Funds Statistics – December, 2020Salvus Team
+Cyprus Investment Funds Statistics – December 2021Salvus Team

-In February 2021, the Statistics Department of the Central Bank of Cyprus (CBC) released its December 2020 statistics update for Investment Funds based in Cyprus.
-As the reporting frequency is quarterly, the current data set period includes data until the end of December 2020, it effectively reveals the final complete picture for 2020.
+On the 18th of February 2022, the Statistics Department of the Central Bank of Cyprus (CBC) released the 4th quarter’s statistics update for Investment Funds based in Cyprus for 2021.
+As the reporting frequency is quarterly, the current dataset period includes data until the 31st of December.

-The statistics are presented into the following 5 tables:
+The statistics are presented in the following 5 tables:

 1. The Investment funds balance sheet data: assets table